From partner to problem area: China and Germany's fear of the future – The biggest stumbling block for Germany's economy – Image: Xpert.Digital

 - 🌐 China's economic transformation

-- 🔧 The change in the Chinese economic model
+- 🔧 The transformation of the Chinese economic model

 - 🏢 China's infrastructure and its borders